Chenjeh Kebab

 Step 2:

-Place the lamb cubes in a large bowl.
-Add the grated onion, lemon juice, olive oil, half of the bloomed saffron liquid, the black pepper, and 6 g of the salt (about 1 tsp).
-Mix well so every piece is evenly coated.
+Put the lamb cubes in a large mixing bowl.
+Add the grated onion, lemon juice, yogurt, olive oil, bloomed saffron, salt, and black pepper.
+Mix thoroughly so every piece of lamb is coated with the marinade.

 Step 3:

-Cover the bowl and refrigerate the lamb for 4 hours, or up to 8 hours for deeper flavour.
-Stir once or twice during marination if convenient so the meat seasons evenly.
+Cover the bowl and refrigerate the lamb for at least 12 hours.
+Turn the meat once or twice if possible so the marinade reaches all sides evenly.

 Step 4: